- Excellent recovery statistics accuracy

 As the company continues to update their product, I look forward to seeing how RingConn evolves.
 If you’re in the market for a less obtrusive alternative to wrist wearables and have a keen interest in recovery statistics, the RingConn is a solid choice.

 RingConn can be purchased for $279 on the manufacturer’s website.
+The company is running various promotions ahead of the end year holidays.

 *We are a review site that receives a small commission from sales of certain items, but the price is the same for you.
 Purchasing items by clicking on links in this article allows us to run this website.
 We are independently owned and all opinions expressed here are our own.
 See our affiliate disclosure page for more details.